codeonlyjs/website/content/guide/templates.md

 use the `bind` directive to specify the name of a property on your component.

-When the DOM tree is created, the specified property will be assigned a reference to the create element (or component).
+When the DOM tree is created, the specified property will be assigned a reference to the created element (or component).

-For example, this would make the input field available to the component as `this.myInput`:
+For example this would make the input field available to the component as `this.myInput`:

 ```js